rockoder/rockoder.github.io/_posts/2021-05-25-cohesion-vs-coupling.md

 My new article on [Baeldung](https://www.baeldung.com/) after a long time:
 [Difference Between Cohesion and Coupling](https://www.baeldung.com/cs/cohesion-vs-coupling)

 A simple but important topic especially in the era of microservices where getting wrong cohesion and coupling can cost you dearly.
-Me and my editor tried to keep things simples and I also added few diagrams to ease the understanding.
+Me and my editor tried to keep things simple and also added few diagrams to ease the understanding.

 What do you think?